dimsav/blog/_posts/2015-02-13-learn-hard-play-hard.md

 Finally the talk by [Sara Golemon](https://twitter.com/SaraMG) was pretty eye- and mind-opening.
 Probably because I wasn’t fully aware or wasn't even expecting anything big on this subject.
-But when she started talking about ‘Hack’ and the improved performance we’ll see in future php versions she caught the audience's attention.
+But when she started talking about ‘Hack’ and the improved performance we’ll see in future PHP versions she caught the audience's attention.

-A PHPBenelux wouldn’t be a real conference if there wasn’t some high tech stuff to try out!
+![Jonas trying the Oculus Rift](/assets/posts/2015-02-13-learn-hard-play-hard/jonas.jpg) A PHPBenelux wouldn’t be a real conference if there wasn’t some high tech stuff to try out!
-This is Jonas trying out the Oculus Rift
+This is Jonas trying out the Oculus Rift.

-![Jonas trying the Oculus Rift](/assets/posts/2015-02-13-learn-hard-play-hard/jonas.jpg)